-When traveling or trekking, good, home-brewed coffee is always a welcome treat for all companions.
-Filter coffee is usually the right choice to make a group happy, as it's easier to brew quickly in sufficient quantities.
-In an article and video, I specifically address different coffees for on the go.
+When traveling or on trekking tours, good, home-brewed coffee is always a welcome treat for fellow travelers.
+Usually, filter coffee is the right choice to keep a group happy, as it is easier to brew in sufficient quantities quickly.
+In an article and video, I look specifically at different coffees for on the go.

-But when an espresso craving strikes, filter coffee isn't the right answer.
-Flair, Aram and co. are only conditionally portable and therefore not well suited for travel.
+But when the craving for espresso strikes, filter coffee isn't the right answer.
+Flair, Aram, and the like are only mobile to a limited extent and therefore not very well suited for travel.
 The Wacaco Picopresso, however, promises exactly that.
-And after I had already achieved decent results with its predecessor, the Wacaco Nanopresso*, I was particularly curious about what the Wacaco Picopresso* promised in terms of coffee quality and value.
+And after achieving decent results with its predecessor, the Wacaco Nanopresso*, I was particularly curious about what the Wacaco Picopresso* promises in terms of coffee quality and build quality.

 Coffee quality with the Wacaco Picopresso

-For all mobile espresso makers, the first and most important question is whether they are even capable of brewing espresso.
-Espresso is characterized by a core feature, which is the concentration of dissolved coffee particles in relation to water.
-The concentration range, also called strength, is not definitively defined, but oscillates between 6 and 12% TDS (Total Dissolved Solids).
+With all mobile espresso makers, the first and most important question is whether they are even capable of brewing espresso.
+Espresso is characterized by one core feature, which is the concentration of dissolved coffee particles in relation to water.
+This concentration range, also known as strength, is not definitively defined but typically ranges between 6% and 12% TDS (Total Dissolved Solids).

-With the Wacaco Picopresso, we brewed an espresso with a strength of 9.7% TDS, with a beverage ratio of 18 grams of coffee grounds to 36 grams of espresso in the cup.
+With the Wacaco Picopresso, we brewed an espresso with a strength of 9.7% TDS, using a brew ratio of 18 grams of ground coffee to 36 grams of espresso in the cup.
 A strong double espresso, in a 1:2 ratio.

-The texture of the espresso was creamy and balanced, with a slight tendency towards acidity in terms of taste.
+The texture of the espresso was creamy and balanced, with a taste profile leaning slightly toward acidity.
 The acidity is emphasized by the rather low brewing temperature.
 The result is good for a mobile espresso maker.

-Anyone who wants to compare the Wacaco Picopresso with their top-tier portafilter espresso machine will notice fluctuations, especially in terms of consistency and repeatability of results.
-But in our opinion, that's not the goal of a mobile brewer.
-It is suitable for brewing good espresso on the go, and we had this experience every time we unpacked the Picopresso on a kayaking trip, hike, or even at the stadium.
+Anyone wishing to compare the Wacaco Picopresso with a top-tier portafilter espresso machine will notice fluctuations, especially in terms of consistency and reproducibility of results.
+However, from our perspective, that is not the goal of a mobile brewer.
+It is designed to be able to brew a good espresso on the go, and we had that experience every time we unpacked the Picopresso on a kayak tour, hike, or even at the stadium.

 Brewing with the Wacaco Picopresso - Tips

-According to the manufacturer, the Wacaco Picopresso's basket holds 15 - 20 grams of coffee.
-We recommend using 18 grams of coffee.
-With less filling, we observed significantly more channeling.
+According to the manufacturer, the basket of the Wacaco Picopresso holds 15 - 20 grams of coffee.
+We recommend working with 18 grams of coffee.
+With a lower fill, we noticed significantly more channeling.

-- 18 grams is also suitable for brewing our classic brewing recipes, which we provide for various coffees.
+- 18 grams is also a good amount for brewing our classic recipes that we provide for various coffees.

-- First, the Picopresso should be thoroughly rinsed with boiling water.
-To do this, fill the brewing chamber with boiling water, screw on the lid, and flush it through with pumps.
-Contrary to Wacaco's instructions, we recommend preheating the filter basket as well.
+- First, the Picopresso should be thoroughly flushed through with boiling water.
+To do this, fill the brewing chamber with boiling water, screw on the lid, and flush it through using the pump.
+Unlike Wacaco's manual, we recommend preheating the basket as well.

-- Then quickly add the prepared 18 grams of finely ground espresso evenly into the basket, break up any clumps with the included needle tool if necessary, and tamp evenly.
-The dosing ring can be used as a guide for this.
+- Then, quickly add the prepared 18 grams of espresso-fine ground coffee evenly into the basket; if necessary, use the included needle tool to break up clumps and tamp level.
+You can use the dosing ring as a guide for this.

-- Next, place the shower screen, screw on the basket, add boiling water again, close the brewer and start pumping.
-After about 10 even and uninterrupted pumps, drops should appear at the bottom of the basket.
-These are only visible if the narrowing plastic spout is not attached.
-The plastic spout can certainly be useful.
-However, we recommend working without the spout when adjusting the grind size.
+- Next, place the shower screen on top, screw on the basket, add boiling water again, close the brewer, and start pumping.
+After approx. 10 pumps, performed steadily and without pause, drops should appear at the bottom of the basket.
+These are only visible if the restrictive plastic spout is not attached.
+The plastic spout can certainly make sense, but we recommend working without the spout when dialing in the grind size.

 - If the espresso drops do not appear after about 10 pumps, the grind size is too fine.
-If the first drops appear significantly earlier or the coffee already flows quickly out of the brewer and splashes in all directions, the grind size has been chosen too coarsely.
+If the first drops appear much earlier or the coffee is already flowing out of the brewer quickly and spraying in all directions, the grind size was set too coarse.

-- When the first drops appear, we recommend taking a 5 to 10 second break so that the coffee can be thoroughly saturated with water.
-Then continue pumping regularly until the water is depleted or the desired amount of 36 to 45 ml is in the cup.
+- When the first drops appear, we recommend a pause of 5 to 10 seconds so the coffee can become fully saturated with water.
+Then continue pumping steadily until the water is empty or the desired amount of 36 to 45 ml is in the cup.

-Without the plastic spout, with good grind preparation, the beauty of an espresso extraction with a bottomless portafilter can be admired.
-However, it is not so easy to brew espresso with the Wacaco Picopresso without channeling, as the pump strokes do not generate constant pressure.
-Channeling becomes visible when the espresso repeatedly forces its way out of the holes in small fountains and splashes in all directions, instead of flowing evenly into the cup.
+Without the plastic spout, you can admire the beauty of an espresso extraction with a bottomless portafilter if your puck preparation is good.
+However, it is not at all easy to brew espresso with the Wacaco Picopresso without channeling, as the pump strokes do not generate constant pressure.
+Channeling becomes visible when the espresso constantly forces itself out of the holes in small fountains and sprays in all directions instead of flowing evenly into the cup.

-With the plastic spout, the espresso is brought together and thus lands precisely in the cup.
+With the plastic spout, the espresso is unified and lands precisely in the cup.

 Scope of delivery of the Wacaco Picopresso

-The Wacaco Picopresso may be compact at 7.8 cm at its widest point and 10.6 cm at its highest point, but inside it contains a whole collection of useful items.
+The Wacaco Picopresso may be compact at 7.8 cm at its widest point and 10.6 cm at its highest, but inside it contains an entire collection of useful items.

-Let's go from left to right through the scope of delivery of the Wacaco Picopresso.
-Top left is the lower closure cap.
-The 15 - 20 gram basket is filled in the photo.
-A dosing ring facilitates the precise insertion of the coffee powder and simultaneously serves as a guide for the tamper.
+Let's go through the Wacaco Picopresso's scope of delivery from left to right.
+At the top left is the bottom sealing lid.
+The 15-20 gram basket is filled in the photo.
+A dosing ring makes it easier to add the coffee grounds precisely and also serves as a guide for the tamper.
 Practical!
 The shower screen distributes the brewing water evenly over the coffee.
-The tamper closes flush with the basket.
-The lid on the top right closes the upper brewing chamber.
-Small bottom left you can see the included needle tool.
-It is a bit clunky, but still works.
-The main body of the Picopresso can hold all the mentioned items except the lids for transport.
-The spout combines the brew and reduces optical channeling (but not actual channeling).
+The tamper sits flush with the basket.
+The lid at the top right seals the upper brewing chamber.
+Small and at the bottom left, you can see the included needle tool.
+It is a bit clunky but works nonetheless.
+The main body of the Picopresso can hold all the items mentioned, except for the lids, for transport.
+The spout unifies the brew and reduces visual channeling (though not actual channeling).
 The brush and the dosing spoon are the two less useful items.
-The packaged Picopresso with all individual parts fits into the zippered case.
+The packed Picopresso with all its individual parts fits into the case with a zipper.

 Conclusion on the Wacaco Picopresso

-For those who occasionally crave espresso while traveling, the Wacaco Picopresso, weighing just 450 grams, is a good mobile espresso maker.
-All necessary accessories for brewing are included, and otherwise, the Picopresso is cleverly designed.
-The result is impressive and doesn't need to hide as an espresso.
-We don't know of a more compact brewer that can keep up in terms of espresso quality.
+If you want an espresso every now and then while traveling, you will find a good mobile espresso maker in the Wacaco Picopresso, which weighs just 450 grams.
+All the accessories necessary for brewing are included, and the Picopresso is cleverly designed in other respects as well.
+The result is impressive and, as an espresso, has nothing to hide.
+We don't know of any more compact brewer that can keep up in terms of espresso quality.

-Important: a good hand grinder, good coffee, and a kettle are necessary for the espresso to be brewed.
+Important: a good hand grinder, good coffee, and a kettle are necessary to be able to brew the espresso.
 Since the Wacaco Picopresso, like all mobile brewers, has difficulty maintaining temperature, we recommend medium to dark roasts.
-Light roasts naturally bring a lot of fruit acids, which can only be balanced by high brewing temperatures.
-From our range, we really like Mamy, Toca, Apas and Boton.
+Light roasts naturally bring a lot of fruit acids that can only be balanced by high brewing temperatures.
+From our range, we like Mamy, Toca, Apas, and Boton very much.

 - Mamy, Robusta from Guinea